 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 This is a very pleasant piece of music that I've played very often with the JACD-recorder quartet.
 It contains four parts:

 4. Allegro (very rhythmic! - almost non-baroque-like)

 In the years that followed, he published over one hundred and two major works, all written with an eye on popularity.
 They were printed and reprinted providing him with enormous wealth.
 His wealth and success made him the butt of many jokes amongst the musical establishment and posterity has judged him harshly.
 Nevertheless, many of his works were heard at the performances of the Concert Spirituel and his motet of 1741, "Fugit nox", became a fixture at that ensemble's Christmas performances for over twenty years.